Is Crawl Space Encapsulation Worth the Cost?

 3. Superslurry Sealing: Seal crawl space walls with Superslurry (made from the same ingredients as Supercrete) to prevent moisture and outside air from entering.
 Seal any vents.

-4. SuperDry System: Installation of our subfloor water management system consists of trenching to the bottom of the foundation footer and a pitched perimeter drainage pipe connected to a sump pump station.
+4. SuperDry System: Installation of our subfloor water management system involves trenching to the bottom of the foundation footer and a pitched perimeter drainage pipe connected to a sump pump station.
 The pipes and sump pump basin are packed in stone.

-5. Washed Stone: The entire subfloor area of the crawl space is covered in 2 to 3 inches of stone.
+5. Washed Stone: The entire crawl space subfloor is covered with 2 to 3 inches of stone.

 6. Drain Board: A drain board wraps around the bottom 8 inches of crawl space walls and over the area where the pipe is packed in stone.

-7. Vapor barrier: A vapor barrier, typically made of plastic, is placed over the entire crawl space, wall to wall.
-The vapor barrier creates a moisture barrier between the stone and the Supercrete application.
+7. Vapor barrier: A vapor barrier, typically made of plastic, is installed over the entire crawl space, wall-to-wall.
+The vapor barrier prevents moisture from reaching the stone and the Supercrete application.

 8. Supercrete Sealing: Concrete mixing truck arrives on site with over 11 cubic yards of Supercrete.
 The Supercrete is pumped through a hose into the crawl space and smoothed into a finished floor.
-It takes 72 hours for the Supercrete to harden enough to walk on and 30 days to cure fully.
+It takes 72 hours for the Supercrete to harden enough to walk on, and 30 days to fully cure.

-9. Final Inspection: The process is completed with a final inspection to ensure that the crawl space is adequately sealed and the sump pump is operating correctly.
+9. Final Inspection: The process concludes with a final inspection to ensure the crawl space is adequately sealed and the sump pump is operating correctly.

 Using stone as supporting drainage to the SuperDry System around the entire crawl space can help direct water to the drainage pipes.

-A vapor barrier, typically made of thick polyurethane plastic, is used to prevent moisture from passing through the added stone and seal the crawl space floor to create a barrier between the subfloor and the Supercrete floor.
+A vapor barrier, typically made of thick polyurethane plastic, is used to prevent moisture from passing through the added stone and seal the crawl space floor, creating a barrier between the subfloor and the Supercrete floor.

-Supercrete as a flooring material in the crawl space can also help prevent water from seeping into the crawl space, especially when it’s sloped, and have a drainage system to direct water out of the crawl space.
+Supercrete as a flooring material in the crawl space can also help prevent water from seeping in, especially when it’s sloped and has a drainage system to direct water out.

 Conclusion

-It’s important to note that adding a drainage system with sump pumps can increase the cost of the crawl space waterproofing project, and it’s recommended to consult with a professional contractor to determine if it’s necessary for your specific situation and to get an accurate cost estimate.
+It’s essential to note that adding a drainage system with sump pumps can increase the cost of the crawl space waterproofing project.
+Therefore, it’s recommended to consult with a professional contractor to determine if this is necessary for your specific situation and to obtain an accurate cost estimate.

-Additionally, it’s essential to check the sump pumps to ensure they are working correctly and to avoid any potential water damage.
+Additionally, it’s essential to check the sump pumps to ensure they are functioning correctly and to prevent water damage.

 Do you have a wet crawl space and need help?
-Set up an appointment for a free inspection and quote.
+Schedule a complimentary inspection and receive a personalized quote.